JorelAli/CommandAPI/docssrc/src/stringargumentsuggestions.md

 ## Suggestions depending on a command sender

-The `replaceSuggestions(Function<SuggestionInfo, String[]>)` method allows you to replace the suggestions normally associated with that argument with an array of strings that are evaluated dynamically using information about the command sender, using the `sender()` method.
+The `strings(Function<SuggestionInfo, String[]> suggestions)` method in `ArgumentSuggestions` allows you to modify suggestions normally associated with that argument with an array of strings that are evaluated dynamically using information about the command sender, using the `sender()` method.

 <div class="example">